Many people use some kind of CAM. In fact, the National Center for Complementary and Integrative Health (NCCIH) estimated that

 While the exact mechanism of the JHR is unclear, it’s believed to be caused by an inflammatory reaction that occurs as the antibiotics act on the bacteria.
 Typically, a JHR resolves

 It’s important to point out that while the healing crisis is often mentioned in reference to CAM, research on it is still very limited.
-The NCCIH notes that clinical studies have found little evidence in support of a healing crisis reaction.
+The NCCIH notes that clinical studies have

 The healing crisis is